Love is dark and light – 3 steps to work through struggle toward healing

 Step 3 is choosing to stay connected.
 Connected to what?
 First and foremost, to yourself.
 This is another fundamental element of what „doing the work“ means: Hold yourself in warm regard and stay with your felt, embodied experience for a while.
 Yes, like you would hold a toddler with a scraped knee.

 Take your experience seriously, because if you don’t, no-one else will.
 This is no easy feat, because most of us got the message that what we are feeling is wrong, unimportant or dangerous to notice.
-Perhaps not-feeling felt like a matter of survival for you when you were young.
+Perhaps not-feeling was a matter of survival for you when you were young.

 For my elders it was in fact a matter of survival to not feel, as they managed to survive World War II under horrific circumstances.
 Also, they didn’t know what we know today: Our emotions can and will transform, if we take care of them.
 If we do not, they lead to unwelcome „complications“, like withdrawal, loneliness, discontent, restlessness, overeating, rage, depression etc. Holding down your emotions will deplete you and suck the life out of your relationships slowly, or explode those connections over and over again.